yrutschle/sslh/doc/INSTALL.md

   You will need `systemd` headers to compile (`systemd-devel` in Fedora).

 * `USELIBBSD` compiles support for updating the process name (as shown by `ps`).

+Now you can do either a plain `make` to create the binaries, or you can do an `make install` to create the binaries and install them.

 Generating the configuration parser